What is a Health Benefits Plan?

 This benefit pays fixed amounts upon the diagnosis of a covered critical condition such as cancer or a heart attack.

-This benefit provides 24 hour a day access to health care providers by phone or the internet.
+This service provides 24 hour a day access to health care providers by phone or the internet.

-This benefit provides discounts on the retail price for thousands of medications at participating pharmacies nationwide.
+This service provides discounts on the retail price for thousands of medications at participating pharmacies nationwide.

 By combining a health benefits plan with your major medical plan, you can maximize your financial protection and reduce hassles often associated with health insurance--high deductibles, out of pocket expenses, and income losses associated with illness.